salieri/IPSubnetCalculator/README.md

 ### IpSubnetCalculator.isDecimalIp( ipNum ) ###

-Tests whether string is an IP address.
+Tests whether `ipNum` is a decimal IP address.

 *ipNum* (number) A number